sanderveldhuis/glidelite/README.md

 ## ToDo

+- Add Knip and also to CI actions
 - Add Github Actions
 - Add unittests
 - Check all code which minimum Node version is required and update the `engines` tag in `package.json`